miki-hermann/gyt/README.md

-# gyt
+# GYT: Generalized Young Tableaux

-Read the paper maze.pdf
+Read the paper gyt.pdf for more information.